obl-ong/bylaws/README.md

 ## ARTICLE IV: STEERING COMMITTEE & DUTIES

-1. The Steering Committee shall be composed of two (2) Co-Chairs, one (1) Secretary-Treasurer, and two (2) At-Large Members.
+1. The Steering Committee shall be composed of two (2) Co-Chairs, one (1) Secretary-Treasurer, and two (2) Regular Members.
 2. To be eligible for the Steering Committee, candidates must be members of the Organization.
 3. Candidates will nominate themselves no later than one week prior to the date of the election.
 4. Elections shall occur on a meeting date during the month of December.